SheikhFazeel/Boilerplate-React-TypeScript-SCSS-TailwindCSS/README.md

 React, typescript, scss, tailwind css Starter Boilerplate for Tailwind CSS Configured without ejecting from [Create React App](https://github.com/facebook/create-react-app).

+## Motivation

+Improve building your faster prototyping by using Craco, TypeScript, React, TailwindCSS and SCSS.

 ## Available Scripts

 In the project directory, you can run: